ph1ps/swift-async-algorithms/Evolution/NNNN-retry-backoff.md

 ## Proposed solution

-This proposal introduces a retry function that executes an async operation up to a specified number of attempts, with customizable delays and error-based retry decisions between attempts.
+This proposal introduces a retry function that executes an asynchronous operation up to a specified number of attempts, with customizable delays and error-based retry decisions between attempts.

 ```swift
 public func retry<Result, ErrorType, ClockType>(